-Eclectic writer Jo Serrapere, who credits songwriter Tom Waits, early blues, jazz and old-time, as her strongest influences, was the founding member of the old-time string band, Uncle Earl.
-She has had two appearances on National Public Radio's "A Prairie Home Companion" and three albums with her band, Jo Serrapere and the Willie Dunns, including her recent release, "Love Going South."
-This CD held the #1 position for two months on the Freeform American Roots Chart in fall of 2009 and was listed in their top 10 albums of 2009.
-Jo asked songwriter and multi-instrumentalist, Jen Sygit to join Stella! and be another songwriting voice in the group.
-Jens voice adds deep blues tones to Stella!
-She plays acoustic and electric guitar, banjo, dobro and ukelele.
-Jen has three solo albums to her credit, including her new release, "So Long Pollyanna."
-Her previous album, "Leaving Marshall Street" was nominated for a 2007 Detroit Music Award and charted at #9 on the Freeform American Roots Chart.
+Eclectic writer Jo Serrapere credits songwriter Tom Waits, early blues, jazz, and old-time country as her strongest influences.
+She was the founding member of the old-time string band, Uncle Earl.
+Jo has had two appearances on National Public Radio's "A Prairie Home Companion" and three albums with her band, Jo Serrapere and the Willie Dunns, including her recent release, "Love Going South."
+"Love Going South" held the #1 position for two months on the Freeform American Roots Chart in fall of 2009 and was listed in their top 10 albums of 2009.
+Jo's new album, "Dollar Store Nation" will be released in early 2015.

 In April 2009 Jo and Jen traveled to New York City under the sponsorship of Marsh, and recorded their album in two days.
 "Sorry, Stella" was produced by Detroiter Adam Druckman and by Larry Eagle, percussionist for the Bruce Springsteen's Seeger Sessions recording and tour and the Andy Statman Trio.
 Fiddler Tahmineh Gueramy, bassist Katie Grace and pedal steel player and guitarist Skip Krevens joined the session.
 Skip has performed and recorded for Broadway productions and for songwriters such as Laura Cantrell.
 "Sorry, Stella," is scheduled for release in 2011.